tapyu/to-rm-courses/numerical-methods/README.md

 - Chapra, S., 2011.
 Applied Numerical Methods with MATLAB for Engineers and Scientists.
 McGraw Hill.

 Other sources:
+- Dahlquist, G. and Björck, Å., 2003.
+Numerical methods.
+Courier Corporation.: A alternative material for Chapra.
+Basically, it seems to the same contents as Chapra (and in the same depth level).
 - Kreyszig, E., Stroud, K. and Stephenson, G., 2008.
 Advanced engineering mathematics: For analytical solution of ODEs (Part A, chap 1-6) and PDE (chapter 12).
 - Goodfellow, I., Bengio, Y. and Courville, A., 2016.
 Deep learning.
 MIT press: Only the part about automatic differentiation (sec 6.5.9).